The Universe is the Supreme Architect ~

 Nobel Laureate & Professor of Physics

 Two key parts of skin are collagen and melanin.
 We think of collagen as something we need to stay young, but it’s purpose is give support to our skins mechanical function.
 Melanin provides protection against UV rays and the environment and it has two key factors, quantity and tone.
-Depending on our cultural descent, tones range from darker to lighter and give color to physical features like skin, hair, and eyes.
+Depending on our cultural descent, melanin tones range from darker to lighter and gives color to physical features like skin, hair, and eyes.

-That ancestral tie we carry is encoded in our DNA that links us to each other and Mother Earth.
-That’s pretty amazing!
+That ancestral tie is encoded in our DNA linking us to our Earth.

 Grapes Or Raisins

 I always use this analogy with hair color because it perfectly describes melanin and hair pigment.
-Think of our cells like an empty cereal bowl, then imagine our melanin proteins inside the bowl as raisins or grapes.
-A bowl of raisins will be more densely packed, making it harder for light to pass through.
-Since grapes are larger, they will be more spread out so light passes through easily.
+Think of hair cells like an empty cereal bowl, then imagine our melanin proteins inside the bowl as raisins or grapes.
+A bowl of raisins will be more densely packed, so less light passes through.
+Since grapes are larger and lighter in color, light passes through.

 The Golden Rule

 The Golden Rule is a perfect example of Mother Nature showing there is (very) intelligent intention behind creation.
-Whether you’re a person of faith or science, both groups know The Golden Rule is so miraculous, it’s most likely not “coincidence”.
-When Mother Nature throws us for a loop in the expression of life, we like it.
-When something is unusual, or if features don’t’ “go together” we notice.
+Whether you consider yourself a person of faith or science, both groups know it’s so miraculous, it’s most likely not “coincidence”.
+However, when Mother Nature surprises us in the expression of life, we like it.

 An Iconic Photo

 My grandparents had a National Geographic subscription when I was a kid.
 I loved looking through the beautiful pages.
 Seeing other kids in different parts of the world made me realize there were kids in far away places just like me.
 One issue will always stand out.
 When I was 8 years old there was a girl on the cover who was my age.
 Photojournalist Steve McCurry took a picture that would become iconic that would later be called The Afghan Girl.
 Her haunting gaze captivated me just like the rest of the world.
 You can read the story here.
 Her light green eyes, dark hair and olive skin were beautiful, but it was her look of defiance in a life of hardship that shined a spotlight on the Middle East refugee crises because she spoke to our human spirit.

 Outlook is everything.

 I think we’ve deceived ourselves thinking technology has made us more connected.
-Modern mankind spends less time with each other, less time in nature which can prevent us from knowing (or even caring) what “living in harmony” means.
+Modern mankind spends less time with each other and less time in nature, which may prevent us from knowing (or even caring) what “living in harmony” means.
 Hopefully we begin connecting the causes behind our disconnect.
 Until we do, living in harmony with ourselves and each other will evade us.
 Intelligent Design and quantum physics are things we want to encourage and expand, not limit.